lindeloev/mcp/dev/DECISIONS.md

 # 2026-09-07: There will be no support for 0-parameter models
 Fitting a model like `y ~ 0` (only one segment) is not what mcp is for, and it would add a lot of code complexity to support it.

+# 2026-09-07: Will not check user priors for change points
+Users can specify non-ordered change points (`prior = list(cp_1 = 20, cp_2 = 10)`). mcp should not spend code and complexity checking this and raising informative errors.